carlsteinhilber/pyxantech/README.md

 - Status syncs across all devices via web sockets
 - Easy to configure zone and source names
 - Control on/off, source and volume of each zone
+- Have the app interpret URL parameters to send commands via IFTT, Home Automation or other POST utility
 - Xantech simulator included for testing*

 (* see *Testing* below for more information)